-- 4.5.1.1Prior to exporting data from GeneMapper® ID questioned samples need to have stutter filters turned off.
+Note: Results that are too complex (5 or more contributors) or contain minimal data (typically results at fewer than 6 loci) should not be interpreted. - 4.6.1.1 Prior to exporting data from GeneMapper® ID questioned samples need to have stutter filters turned off.
 Known samples must be exported with stutter filtered. +1 repeat stutter should be left labeled when exporting Fusion questioned sample data, but should be deleted if exporting PP16 or PP16HS data.
 All other artifacts (including-2 repeat stutter) must be deleted prior to export.
 Questioned samples must be exported with allele, size, and height.
 Known samples must be exported with only allele and size.
-The export tables will typically contain 12 alleles per locus (if a profile contains more than 12 alleles, including stutter, then the number of alleles will need to be increased in both the export table and STRmix settings). - 4.5.1.2Launch the STRmix software and select "Start Mixture Analysis" to begin analysis of a sample.
-Note: "Batch Mode" may be used if multiple samples are to be processed at once. - 4.5.1.3 Enter the Case Number and Sample ID.

-The Case Notes section will be utilized to document assumptions such as the number of contributors or conditioning the interpretation based on the presence of a known contributor.

-4.5.1.4Enter the Number of contributors to the profile.
+The export tables will typically contain 12 alleles per locus (if a profile contains more than 12 alleles, including stutter, then the number of alleles will need to be increased in both the export table and STRmix settings). - 4.6.1.2 Launch the STRmix software and select "Start Mixture Analysis" to begin analysis of a sample.
+Note: "Batch Mode" may be used if multiple samples are to be processed at once. - 4.6.1.3 Enter the Case Number and Sample ID. - The Case Notes section may be utilized to document assumptions made; however, entering data into the number of contributors and hypotheses fields is sufficient documentation for these assumptions and comparisons Assumptions may also, optionally, be documented on the corresponding electropherogram. - 4.6.1.4 Enter the Number of contributors to the profile.
 Note: The number of contributors will be based on the entire profile and will be the number that best explains the data.
 If the scientist is unable to determine the number of contributors to a profile it may be appropriate to interpret the profile using alternate numbers of contributors (e.g., 3 and 4) and report both statistics.
 In some scenarios where the number of contributors cannot be confidently determined it may be most appropriate to not interpret the profile.